symbol/symbol-docs/source/concepts/fees.rst

 Network currency
 ****************

-By default, fees are paid in ``cat.currency``, the underlying currency of the NEM network.
+By default, fees are paid in ``cat.currency``, the underlying currency of the Catapult network.
 Private chains can edit the configuration of the network to eliminate fees, or use another :doc:`mosaic <mosaic>` that better suits their needs.

 ***************
 Transaction fee